Pánico: Early years and first tracks

 Once again without a record label, the band tried to get some distance from playing small gigs and worked on improving the quality of their sound and music.
 They re-edited and relaunched the albums Canciones para aprender a cantar and Bruce Lee, and performed in several places around Chile.
-The same year, the band started to work on the album Rayo al ojo that brought together new and old Pánico tracks and mixed rock style with keyboard sounds.
+The same year Memoria Radial replace Juanito Zapatillas as guitar player and Chow Cables joined the band.
+Panico started to work on the album Rayo al ojo that brought together new and old Pánico tracks and mixed rock style with keyboard sounds.